dustinmyers/react-conflux/README.md

 };

 /**
- * The initialState object (which we are about to pass into our reducer in a minute) contains
+ * The initialState object contains the starting state necessary for the given StateProvider it's
- * the starting state necessary for the given StateProvider it's being passed into.
+ * being passed into.
  *
  * An example of this for demonstration purposes is below.
  */